cross-language-cpp/djinni-generator/docs/idl.md

    deep-copy the contents.

 ## Types

 An IDL file can contain 4 kinds of declarations: enums, flags, records, and interfaces.

 * [**Enums**](#enums) become C++ enum classes, Java enums, or ObjC `NS_ENUM`s.
 * [**Flags**](#flags) become C++ enum classes with convenient bit-oriented operators, Java enums with `EnumSet`, or ObjC `NS_OPTIONS`.
+  In C++/CLI the enum has the [`[Flags]` Attribute](https://docs.microsoft.com/en-us/dotnet/api/system.flagsattribute?view=net-5.0).
 * [**Records**](#records) are pure-data value objects.
 * [**Interfaces**](#interfaces) are objects with defined methods to call (in C++, passed by `shared_ptr`).
-Djinni produces code allowing an interface implemented in C++ to be transparently used from ObjC or Java, and vice versa.
+Djinni produces code allowing an interface implemented in C++ to be transparently used from ObjC, Java or C#, and vice versa.

 ### Enums